Just when you thought it was safe to go back in the water….

 March 8, 2014: The pattern has been updated with a minor edit to make the directions for the heel flap a little clearer.

-UPDATE: A new sock monster pattern will be arriving March/April 2015.
-Would you like to be notified when it arrives -- and entered into a draw to win one of 25 FREE copies of the pattern?
-Then please sign up to the mailing list here.
+Thank you for your interest in my patterns!
+Would you like to be notified when I publish new ones?
+If so, please sign up to the mailing list here.
 (I only email a few times a year, and your data is guarded by mythical beasties…)